A Simple Guide to Software Development Lifecycle for High Schoolers

 - Fast (loads quickly and responds quickly).

-- Appropriate look and feel (it should look professional and
+- Appropriate look and feel (it should look professional and match the purpose).

-- Adaptive (works on different devices, like phones and
+- Adaptive (works on different devices, like phones and computers).

 - Personalized (lets users customize their experience).